Comedic device

-Comedic device refers to a kind of device used to make a statement more humorous.
-In layman's terms, it is what makes things funny.
+A comedic device is a technique or structure used to make something funny.
+They are often used in comedy.

 List of comedic devices

 Repetition

 Repetition is the essential comedic device and is often used in combination with other devices to reinforce them.
 The "callback" in comedy writing—in which a statement or theme is recalled as the punchline or close of a scene—is a classic example of the tension and release that are possible using repetition.
 It is also the basis for "Englishman, Irishman, and Scotsman" jokes, where repetition is used to set up a modus operandi and build tension before the Irishman (usually assumed to be the stupid one) provides the resolving juxtaposition.

 Hyperbole, or overstatement

 Hyperbole, an overstatement, is a figure of speech in which statements are exaggerated or extravagant.
-It may be used to reflect or affect strong feelings or a strong impression.
+It may be used to reflect or affect strong feelings or impressions.